 Spring Cleaning for the Whole Family

-If you’ve been putting off Spring Cleaning since, well, last Spring because you just couldn’t bear the inevitable sulks and moans from your children and you were just too tired to do it all yourself, help has arrived!
-Use these fun and helpful tips to make Spring Cleaning stress-free, productive and…dare we say it?
-FUN!
+If you’ve been putting off Spring Cleaning – since, well, last Spring – because you just couldn’t bear the inevitable sulks and moans from your children and you were just too tired to do it all yourself, help has arrived!
+Use these fun and helpful tips to make Spring Cleaning stress-free, productive and (dare we say it?)
+FUN for the whole family!

 7 Helpful Suggestions to Make Spring Cleaning FUN for the Whole Family!

 Rewards System.
 Come up with a reward system ahead of time to keep your kids motivated and on task.
 It could be a future family outing to the movies, a kids' choice movie night at home, a trip to the park, the promise that your kids can have their friends over in their newly cleaned rooms, or even a long coveted gift.
 When in doubt, resort to cold hard cash: $1-5 for each trash bag filled with outgrown items to be donated, or trash.

 Zone Defense Challenge.
 You’re pretty sure your daughter has three other people living in her room judging by the sheer amount of stuff she has piled everywhere.
 Instead of closing her door and hoping for a small fire, divide the room into Zones that take about an hour each to de-clutter and organize.
 With small, manageable areas to organize, she’ll get a sense of accomplishment and you won’t have to do it all yourself.
 Turn it into a game by allowing her to establish her own deadline for when she will have the bulk of the Zones completed – reward her if she hits her goal.